This duck tagine manages to keep the duck breast rosy pink whilst delivering on the big flavours harissa, almonds and dates!

 In this instance, I served this with a herby buttered couscous, but also serve it regularly with bulgur wheat.

-Although you could just as easily get some baby carrots and use the spicing from this Moroccan carrot recipe to make a vegetable side.
+You could also get some baby carrots and use the spicing from this Moroccan carrot recipe to make a vegetable side.

 Duck Tagine Recipe

-North African/Persian flavours are no stranger here and this duck tagine features more than a passing nod to those ideas.
+Morrocan-influenced flavours are no stranger here and this duck leg tagine features more than a passing nod to those ideas.

 Ingredients